loicdtx/landsat-extract-gee/README.rst

 Command line
 ^^^^^^^^^^^^

-``geextract`` comes with two command lines, for extracting Landsat time-series directly from the comman line.
+``geextract`` comes with two command lines, for extracting Landsat time-series directly from the command line.

 - ``gee_extract.py``: Extract a Landsat multispectral time-series for a single site.
 Extracted data are automatically added to a sqlite database.
 - ``gee_extract_batch.py``: Batch order Landsat multispectral time-series for multiple locations.